Skip to content

 Set Up Your Work Area

-• A white or light colored hoodie
+• A white or light-colored hoodie with 80%+ cotton content

-Step 1: Put Your Gloves On
+Step 1: Put on Protective Gloves

 Step 2: Wet the Hoodie

-Step 3: Set up the Work Space
+Step 3: Set Up the Work Space

-Step 4: Decide on the Tie-Dye Pattern
+Step 4: Select Your Tie-Dye Pattern

 Creating Spiral Tie Dye Pattern

-Step 5: Twist or Fold to Secure the Fabric
+Step 5: Bind the Fabric

 Tie the Hoodie

-Step 6: Put on Gloves and Open the Kit
+Step 6: Mix and Prepare the Dye

 Step 7: Apply the Dye